torvalds/linux/Documentation/admin-guide/mm/concepts.rst

 pressure.

 The process of freeing the reclaimable physical memory pages and repurposing them is called (surprise!) `reclaim`.
-Linux can reclaim pages either asynchronously or synchronously, depending on the state of the system.
+GNU/Linux can reclaim pages either asynchronously or synchronously, depending on the state of the system.
 When the system is not loaded, most of the memory is free and allocation requests will be satisfied immediately from the free